tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-deer.md

 referring IP addresses in their TLS certificates.
 This may pose challenges for resolvers with a large number of referring IP addresses.

+## Legacy Partial Forwarders

+A "partial forwarder" is a DNS device that forwards some queries to an upstream resolver, and answers some queries directly.
+This includes both filtering and split-horizon DNS behaviors.
+As noted in {{opportunistic}}, such devices SHOULD intercept queries to `_dns.resolver.arpa` to ensure that the upstream resolver does not trigger an opportunistic upgrade.
+However, some networks contain legacy partial forwarders whose behavior cannot be updated.
+For compatibility with legacy partial forwarders, clients MAY impose additional conditions on opportunistic discovery, such as requiring that the Encrypted Resolver is on the same private IP address as the Unencrypted Resolver.

 # Security Considerations

 Since client can receive DNS SVCB answers over unencrypted DNS, in-path